Countdown to Hobey:

 MiamiYear: 2011See School Profile Page

-In his Hobey Baker year, Andy Miele outpaced everyone in college hockey, piling up 71 points in just 39 games—the most points in Division I hockey in eight years.
-Miele overall scored 24 goals and 47 assists, becoming the first Miami RedHawk to win the Hobey Baker Award.
-The senior from Grosse Pointe Woods, Michigan, won the CCHA conference scoring title, posting 16 goals and 40 assists for 56 points in 28 league games—an average of two points per game and the most points in conference play in 19 years.
-Amazingly, his 40 assists were more than the second place player had in total points—a first in league history—and his 47 assists in all games led the nation, earning him CCHA Player of the Year honors and a First Team all-star berth.
-He had multiple point efforts in 22 of 39 games played.
-An American Studies major with a coaching minor, Miele joined the U.S. National Team for the IIHF World Championship in Slovakia, then signed a pro contract with the Phoenix Coyotes as a free agent, playing seven NHL games in 2011-12 while collecting 54 points in 69 games at Portland in the American Hockey League.
-Last season he added 53 points in 70 games and is currently in his third season with the Phoenix organization.
+Andy Miele (pronounced mee-lee), outpaced everyone in college hockey piling up 71 points in just 39 games played, the most points in Division I hockey in eight years.
+His closest competitor was 11 points behind.
+Overall, Miele scored 24 goals and 47 assists becoming the first Miami RedHawk to win the Hobey.
+The senior from Grosse Pointe Woods, Michigan, won the CCHA conference scoring title posting 16 goals and 40 assists for 56 points in 28 league games, an average of two points per game and the most points in conference play in 19 years.
+Amazingly, his 40 assists were more than the second place player had total points, a first in league history.
+His 47 assists in all games led the nation by six assists.
+Miele earned CCHA Player of the Year honors and a First Team all-star berth.
+He had multiple point efforts in 22 of the 39 games he played in — an incredible model of consistency.
+An American Studies major with a Coaching minor, Miele joined the U.S. National Team for the IIHF World Championship in Slovakia in 2011.
+He signed a pro contract as a free agent with the Phoenix Coyotes, then in 2014 with Grand Rapids of the AHL where he finished second in AHL scoring in 2013-14 and led Grand Rapids in scoring for the second straight year in 2015-16.
+Following one season in Lehigh Valley of the AHL, Miele moved to Sweden for the 2017-18 season, splitting his time between Malmo and Vaxjo HC.
+Miele spent the 2018-19 season playing for the Nizhny Novgorod Torpedo of the KHL before returning to North America where he played for Tucson in the AHL during the 2019-20 season.
+Miele once again headed overseas for his second stint with Nizhny Novgorod of the KHL for the 2020-21 campaign, played two seasons there and completed the 2021-22 season with Lausanne of the Swiss A League, then played the 2022-23 season for HV71 Jonkoping of the Swedish Hockey League.
+Miele then played two seasons with Wolfsburg in the German Hockey League and completed his 15 th year of pro hockey with Bremerhaven in the same league in 2025-26.

 Top Ten: